 raphy, implicit procedures and prospective intent.

-a4,6) Aroused in sub-consciousness by association and trauma.
+a3,2,3) Aroused from sub-consciousness by association and trauma.

-A mental operation fixes an item in consciousness for deliberate processing.
+A mental operation first fixes an item for processing in consciousness.

 Free arrangement of items is given in a neuronal network with complete interlinkage.